timmussack/Ratings-Reviews-Service/README.md

 ## Cloud Architecture Before Scaling
 <img src="assets/No_Scaling_Plan_Ratings_Reviews.png" width=60% height=60%>

-## Scaled Architecture
+## Cloud Architecture After Scaling
 <img src="assets/Scaling_Plan_Ratings_Reviews.png" width=60% height=60%>

-## Testing Results
+## Test Results
-#### 15 second loader.io test on post reviews endpoint
+#### 15 second loader.io test at 1000 RPS on post reviews endpoint
 - The post reviews route achieved 1000 requests per second with a 0% error rate and an average response time of 127 ms. A total of 5.6MB of review data was sent from the client requests and saved to the data base.
   - Before scaling, this route would finish the same test with an average response time of 2312 ms with a 0% error rate.
   - The improvement from scaling resulted in a 94.5% decrease in client wait time while maintaining a 0% error rate.
 <img src="assets/Final Post Review Demo SDC.gif" width=75% height=75%>

-#### 15 second loader.io test on get reviews endpoint
+#### 15 second loader.io test at 500 RPS on get reviews endpoint
 - The get reviews route achieved 500 requests per second with a 0% error rate and an average response time of 71 ms. A total of 84MB of review data was received by the client from the data base.
   - Before scaling, this route would finish the same test with an average response time of 2209 ms with a .2% timeout   error rate.
-  - The improvement from scaling resulted in a 96.7% decrease in client wait time & while also achieving a 0% error rate from .2%.
+  - The improvement from scaling resulted in a 96.7% decrease in client wait time while also achieving a 0% error rate from .2%.
 <img src="assets/Final Get Reviews Demo SDC.gif" width=75% height=75%>

 ## Other Optimizations
-- Used indexing to ensure data base queries were between 5-20 ms. Pre-indexing, some queries took 5000 ms.
+- Regularly serached table columns were indexed using BTree to ensure database queries were between 1-35 ms. Before indexing, some queries took 5000 ms.
-- Increased max connections allowed on Postgres db from 100 to 200.
-This change was prompted by data base error during load testing.
+- Max connections allowed on the Postgres database was increased from 100 to 200.
+This change was prompted by data base errors encountered during loader.io testing.
-- Increased the number of worker connections in Nginx.
-This change was prompted by Nginx error logs during load testing.
+- The number of worker connections in Nginx was increased from 768 to 4096.
+This change was prompted by Nginx error logs encountered during loader.io testing.
+The number of files accessible to worker connections was also increased to 30000.
-- Enabled and configured keep alive connections between Nginx and backend servers to minimize authentication hand shakes, this change was prompted by Nginx blog post.
+- Keep alive connections between Nginx and backend servers were also enabled and configured.
+This minimizes time needed to make repeated authentication hand shakes.
+This optimization was prompted by Nginx blog post.
+In a production environment this decision needs careful consideration as it can make your server vulnerable to desynchronization attacks.

 ## Helpful Postgres & ETL Commands